tlswg/tls13-spec/draft-ietf-tls-tls13.md

 PSKs, though they are included in the Finished MAC.

-If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).
+If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique master secret).
-Exporters computed with different labels and contexts are computationally independent, so it is not feasible to compute one from another or the session secret from the exported value.
+Exporters computed with different labels and contexts are computationally independent, so it is not feasible to compute one from another or the master secret from the exported value.
 Note: exporters can produce arbitrary-length values.
 If exporters are to be used as channel bindings, the exported value MUST be large enough to provide collision resistance.
 The exporters provided in